 To accommodate the expansion of the guest house, the existing parking lot must also be expanded.
 1.25 parking bays is required for every room in the hotel.
 The expansion of the hotel will have a total of 24 rooms therefore 30 parking bays is required.
 The Zoning Scheme does not provide specific parking requirements for a restaurant.
 In such a case, the By-law stipulates that the Municipality must determine on-site parking requirements for land uses not stipulated.
 It is proposed that the Business ratio of 4 parking bays per 100m2 be used.
 The restaurant section measures 197m2 and will require 8 additional bays.
 The total parking requirement calculates to 38 bays.
 The present proposal only provides for 5 on-site bays, which leaves a shortfall of 33 bays.
-As part of this extension, the new owners seek to reduce on-site parking requirements as stipulated in the Bitou Zoning Scheme, by utilising the adjacent public parking area and upgrading it to include 27 additional public parking bays as well as a bus drop-off parking bay (which could account for at least 6 individual bays).
+As part of this extension, the new owners seek to reduce on-site parking requirements as stipulated in the Bitou Zoning Scheme, by utilising the adjacent public parking area and upgrading it to include 27 additional public parking bays.

-The yellow indicates the existing parking that will remain the same.
+Please refer to Figure 4, the yellow indicates the existing parking that will remain the same.
 The red indicates the new public parking.
 The blue indicates new private hotel parking.